4awpawz/trio-docs/source/fragments/articles/2020-12-11-page-composition-tut-03.md

 This _tag-based callback does the following:

-1. It accesses the array of artists declared in the root/source/data/artists.json file using site.dataCatalog:
+1. It accesses the array of artists declared in the _root/source/data/artists.json_ file using _site.dataCatalog_:

 ```javascript
 site.dataCatalog.artists
 ```

-2. Then sorts the artists array by artist name using:
+2. Then sorts the artists array by artist _name_ using:

 ```javascript
 site.dataCatalog.artists.sort((a, b) => a.name.localeCompare(b.name))